Zara Alvarez

-Zara Alvarez (25 March 1981 – 17 August 2020) was a Filipina human rights advocate, educator, paralegal, and prominent social activist who predominantly campaigned against human rights violations during the administration of Rodrigo Duterte.
+Zara Alvarez (25 March 1981 – 17 August 2020) was a Filipina human rights advocate, educator, paralegal, church worker, and prominent social activist who predominantly campaigned against human rights violations during the administration of Rodrigo Duterte.
 She was well known for her active campaign to protect human rights in the Philippines, which became a matter of concern during the presidency of Rodrigo Duterte.
 During her career as a human rights activist, she was often a prime target of political mafia and reported to have received numerous death threats due to her active campaigns against human rights violations.
 On 17 August 2020, she was assassinated by unknown gunmen.
 According to human rights groups, her murder suggested a serious major crackdown against human rights activists and civilians in the Philippines.

 Career

 Alvarez, a single mother, was actively involved in social activism and served as a paralegal staffer helping to spotlight cases regarding human rights violations on Negros Island to the United Nations Human Rights Council.
 She also worked as a volunteer for the human rights organisation Karapatan where she served as the education director and also associated closely with the Negros Island Health Integrated Program as an advocacy officer.

 In 2018, she was purposely included in an official terror list among 600 individuals by the Duterte administration to silence her.
 She was detained by the Philippine National Police for nearly two years until 2020.

 In a manifestation filed with the Supreme Court of the Philippines on 1 September 2020, Karapatan said Alvarez was supposed to be a witness on the red-tagging and harassment of human rights workers.